agashe/SigmaPHP-Template/README.md

 * Print variables and evaluate expressions
 * Extend and include templates , with support for **relative path**
-* Load templates from sub-folders using dot notation
+* Load templates from sub-directories using dot notation
 * All basic conditional statements *if*, *else if*, *else*
 * Support loops on all kinds of iterators (strings , numbers and arrays)
 * Support Blocks , to structure your templates